bigkorupto/mammad-kabiri-uniqa/README.md

 "One more thing - please wrap up the companies' computer and send it back to us!
 We pay you back any expenses.
 You can trust us!
-Bonus: For an easter egg gift wrap or a "Love Conquers All" card.
+Bonus: For an easter egg gift wrap or a 'Love Conquers All' card."

 I write back: